Neononane/Zelda1RandoTools/doc/about.md

 # About Z-Tracker and the people who made it

-Z-Tracker was developed principally by Dr. Brian Lorgon111 ([twitch](https://www.twitch.tv/lorgon), [YouTube](https://www.youtube.com/c/lorgon111)).

-That's me.
-Hi!

-I did nearly all of the coding, most of the UI design, and most of the pixel art.
+Z-Tracker was initially developed principally by Dr. Brian Lorgon111 ([twitch](https://www.twitch.tv/lorgon), [YouTube](https://www.youtube.com/c/lorgon111)) who did nearly all of the initial coding, most of the UI design, and most of the pixel art.

 There are a number of other noteworthy contributors to this project: